General Policy Information

 a.
 Document any arrests.
 Include the reason for the arrest and the corresponding General Offense Number.

 b.
 Reference generally whether any force was necessary to effect the mission.
-Details of the use of force should be documented in a Use of Force packet and routed through normal channels.
+Uses of force shall be reported and investigated pursuant to Manual Section 8.300.

 6. Noteworthy situations, events and circumstances.